 Once the new site is up and running and the old site is cleared of people, the old site will be cleaned up and turned back into woodland.
 We hope this work will start early 2015.

-Since it was first occupied in August 2001 the site has been unauthorised but tolerated by local authorities, including land owner Devon County Council (DCC) and planning authority Teignbridge District Council (TDC).
+Since it was first occupied in August 2001 the site has been unauthorised but tolerated by local authorities, including he previous land owner Devon County Council (DCC) and planning authority Teignbridge District Council (TDC).
 It has however been in need of a long term solution and we worked with Devon County Council and Teignbridge District Council in their bid for funding for a formal site.
-The formal site will be funded by a Homes and Community Agency (HCA) grant worth £1.1m.
+The formal site will be funded by a Homes and Community Agency (HCA) grant worth £1.115million.

 Teignbridge District Council are now the landowner and we manage the site.
 We have a strong culture of recognising the individual needs of a diverse community.
 As Teignbridge’s main housing association, we are committed to meeting local housing needs and managing a permanent site for travellers will be an exciting and challenging new direction for us as a business.
 This site follows years of work to find a suitable and healthy solution for site residents, nearby communities, the wider Haldon area and all local authorities.

-Who will live there?
+Who lives there?

-The site will be for New Travellers rather than Romany or Irish Travellers.
+The site is for New Travellers rather than Romany or Irish Travellers.
 New Travellers originate mainly from the settled British population who started to form in the 1970’s.
 You may hear people referring to this group of people as ‘New Age Travellers’, but the correct term is now ‘New Travellers’.